Discussion: quince paste recipe from Cannelle et Vanille

 Something between pineapple and chamomile

-This is how the cookbook author, Aran Goyoaga, describes the fragrance of quince fruit, though I am pretty sure that each person will use a different referent to compare it to.
-Indeed, Daring Gourmet describes it as wild English roses and Alex Kingston (BBC Food) as a fragrance unlike any other.
-In this case, I would maintain the author’s description: the delicate aromas of pineapple and chamomile are quite international as pineapples are exported worldwide and chamomile is a well-known digestive infusion, though a lot more common in Spain than in the UK, to give an example.
+This is how the cookbook author, Aran Goyoaga, describes the fragrance of quince fruit, though I am pretty sure that each person will use a different referent.
+For example, Daring Gourmet talks of wild English roses and Alex Kingston (BBC Food) of a fragrance unlike any other.
+Here, I would maintain the author’s description; the delicate aromas of pineapple and chamomile are quite international as pineapples are exported worldwide and chamomile is a well-known digestive infusion, though way more common in Spain than in the UK, to give an example.

-Yet, tastes, textures and colours can be perceived differently across cultures.
+Tastes, textures and colours can be perceived differently across cultures.
 The explanation is simple: people construe them from their personal experience of local products, as with the English roses above.
-Therefore, I would research how a flavour/texture/colour is perceived in both the target and source cultures if I felt it needed.
-Let us look at some examples:
+Therefore, I would research how a flavour/texture/colour is perceived in the target culture if I felt it appropriate.
+Examples:

 - Colour.
-In Directo al Paladar (ref. below), they describe the colour of cooked quince paste as butano, the bright orange-skin colour of Spanish gas bottles.
+Directo al Paladar (ref. below), describes the colour of cooked quince paste as butano, the bright orange skin colour of Spanish gas bottles.
 There you have a cultural-specific reference.
 Meanwhile, in English texts, I’ve seen it described as rosy, deep ruby and deep orange.
 I personally think it is more brown or golden than orange.
-What do you think?
+Go figure!

 Its sweet and intense fragrance brings me so much joy.

-The modern cookbook involves a mixture of technical, literary and marketing translation; therefore, to translate it, you need someone specialised in food translation and good at creative and marketing writing.
+The modern cookbook requires a mixture of technical, literary and marketing translation; therefore, to translate it, you need someone specialised in culinary translation and good at creative and marketing writing.

-“Me trae tanta alegría” [literal translation] is the best machine translation you'll find for ‘brings me so much joy’ and it is perfectly ok for understanding purposes and evenly grammatically accurate, but what is not is natural Spanish or a good marketing translation.
-And your recipe or cookbook are your business card.
+“Me trae tanta alegría” [literal translation] is the best machine translation you'll find for brings me so much joy and is perfectly ok for understanding purposes, and grammatically accurate, but what is not is natural Spanish nor a good marketing translation.
+Meanwhile, your cookbook is your business card.

-A creative translator will think of non-literal ways of expressing your idea; do their best to visualise and understand what you really mean; think of the emotions, sensations and experiences your words evoke.
-Pineapples are refreshing, sweet and exotic while chamomile is relaxing and mellow.
+A creative translator will think of different ways of expressing your idea; do their best to visualise and understand what you mean; think of the emotions, sensations and experiences your words evoke.
+Pineapples are sweet and exotic while chamomile is relaxing and mellow.
 The delicate perfume of quince could be said to transport the cook to another world; therefore, a possible translation would be ‘Me transporta a otro mundo’.
-More literal yet idiomatic would be ‘me alegra el día’ [brightens my day], ‘me sube el ánimo’ [picks me up] or ‘me pone de buen humor’ [sets me in a good mood], all more enticing and natural than the literal translation, although just quick-fire proposals.
+More literal yet idiomatic would be ‘me alegra el día’ [brightens my day], ‘me sube el ánimo’ [picks me up] or ‘me pone de buen humor’ [puts me in a good mood], all more enticing and natural than the literal translation.

-Another thing a non-specialist is likely to miss out, especially as it will be misused online, is the correct translation of fragrance, which, in Spanish, is associated with cosmetics, not with food.
+Another thing a non-specialist will likely miss out, especially as it is misused online, is the correct translation of fragrance.

 A medium lemon